surniaulula/wpsso-breadcrumbs/readme.txt

 = 3.0.0 =

 (2020/09/05) Added new "WordPress Home Page Name" and "Breadcrumbs by Taxonomy" options.
-Added a cleanup method for Rank Math to remove its Schema BreadcrumbList markup.
+Added Schema cleanup for Rank Math.